David Morales (politician): Early career

+Political career

+Rhode Island House of Representatives

 In the 2021 legislative session, Morales was a member of the House Innovation, Internet and Technology Committee, and the House Municipal Government and Housing Committee.
 He is also a member of the National Association of Latino Elected Officials (NALEO) and the Democratic Socialists of America (DSA).
-During the 2021 legislative session, Morales introduced a total of 27 bills and resolutions, ranging from healthcare, COVID relief, labor rights, immigration, and tax reform.
+During the 2021 legislative session, Morales introduced 27 bills and resolutions, on matters including healthcare, COVID relief, labor rights, immigration, and tax reform.

+At 27, he is the youngest member of the Rhode Island State Legislature and the youngest Latino state lawmaker in the country.